samitamerarar/chess-game/README.md

 https://chess-game-angular.samiarar.com/

+## Deployment

+Pushing on the main branch triggers the automatic deployment on the distant server.
+Building the app using the below command is _required_ before pushing on the main branch.
+The resource consuming nature of the building process crashes my server if done directly on it.
+So I can't make use of Gihub Actions for that.

+> npm run heroku-postbuild (after an npm install)

+This command generates a dist folder that will be used to render the app.
+It is called heroku because I used to run this app on Heroku and I don't want to change its name :)

+Basically, to run the app :

+> npm install && npm run heroku-postbuild && node server.js

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.